 Make no mistake — there’s a steep learning curve for many of the open-source mobile app security testing tools listed below.
 In addition, some of the tools are not updated regularly, and technical support is unavailable.
 So using the tools effectively requires a certain level of technical acumen.
 But experienced analysts may be able to meet the needs of the organization, at low testing volumes, with a collection of open-source tools.

-Examples of open-source security testing tools for mobile apps include:
+Examples of open-source/free mobile app testing tools include:

 - Santoku: A virtual machine that contains a number of open source tools specific to mobile application security testing, forensics and data recovery, and malware analysis.